-- Student behaviors such as the following that may be related to alcoholism, drug abuse and/or emotional illness. - Sudden decrease in academic performance - Unsafe clinical nursing practice - Increased absenteeism - Drastic change in behavior or mood - Physical signs and symptoms of alcohol or drug abuse - Faculty actions beyond documentation include: - Document steps outlined for dealing with the behavior in the student file. - Should student be required to obtain a drug test the student must comply within 24-hours of referral by faculty.
-The Compliance Coordinator must be notified in order to ensure student obtains correct forms and ensures it is completed within required time. - If positive student will be removed from the clinical immediately upon discovery.
-Student may also be removed from program based on Program Dismissal Policy. - Consult with student and the department chair or designated faculty member regarding observations, decreased academic performance, and/or unsafe clinical nursing practices. - With the chair or other faculty member present, refer student to CSUSB Health Center and/or Counseling Center, or student may choose personal resource for rehabilitation. - Follow-up: - If a student's behavior, academic and/or clinical performance improves, no further action is necessary. - If student's behavior does not improve and academic and clinical performances are not adequate or safe, follow the policy on "Removal of Student for Unsafe Clinical Practice." - See also "BRN Policy on Denial of Licensure."
+- □ Student behaviors such as the following that may be related to alcoholism, drug abuse and/or emotional illness. - Sudden decrease in academic performance - Unsafe clinical nursing practice - Increased absenteeism - Drastic change in behavior or mood - Physical signs and symptoms of alcohol or drug abuse - □ Faculty actions beyond documentation include: - Document steps outlined for dealing with the behavior in the student file. - Should student be required to obtain a drug test the student must comply within 24- hours of referral by faculty.
+The Compliance Coordinator must be notified in order to ensure the student obtains correct forms and ensures it is completed within required time. - If the drug screen is positive, the student will be removed from the clinical setting immediately upon discovery.
+The student may also be removed from the program based on Program Dismissal Policy. - Consult with the student and the Department Chair or designated faculty member regarding observations, decreased academic performance, and/or unsafe clinical nursing practices. - With the chair or other faculty member present, refer the student to CSUSB Health Center and/or Counseling Center, or the student may choose a personal resource for rehabilitation. - □ Follow-up: - If a student's behavior, academic and/or clinical performance improves, no further action is necessary. - If a student's behavior does not improve and academic and clinical performances are not adequate or safe, follow the policy on "Removal of Student for Unsafe Clinical Practice." - See also "BRN Policy on Denial of Licensure."